 A great career is closer than you think.
 CFCC can prepare you for a rewarding career in this HIGH-DEMAND industry!

 HVAC technicians are in high demand to build, install, and maintain our constantly evolving systems, and experts predict the demand of HVAC technicians will only rise through 2026.
 The Bureau of Labor Statistics specifically predicted a growth of 21% in the field between 2012 and 2022.

-This is a hands-on class that covers basic and intermediate concepts of AutoCAD software.
-Students will learn to use the basic drawings and editing commands to set up, draw, modify and dimension architectural, mechanical and civil drawings.
+Replace description with: CFCC offers AutoCAD courses that cover basic/intermediate as well as advanced concepts and 3D modeling using AutoCAD software.
+Students will learn to use drawings and editing commands to set up, draw, modify and dimension architectural, mechanical and civil drawings.
 Students will increase their speed and proficiency with AutoCAD.